-Regardless of the framework, after the Build the C++ Library step, a good place to start usually involves making the libraries available to the framework.
+Regardless of the framework, after the Build and Test step, a good place to start usually involves making the libraries available to the framework.
 On Linux* systems built on Intel® Architecture, that command tends to looks something like:

 export NGRAPH_CPP_BUILD_PATH=path/to/ngraph_dist/ export LD_LIBRARY_PATH=path/to/ngraph_dist/lib/

 FMV stands for Function Multi-Versioning, and it can also provide a number of generic ways to patch or bring architecture-based optimizations to the Operating System that is handling your ML environment.
 See the GCC wiki for details.